CharlesLiuCool/notebook/APUSH/APUSH Daily Journal.md

 >[!clock] 1/31
 > >[!question] #13 What is a difference between the Gilded Age and Progressive Era?
 > > Gilded Age was the emergence of great social and economic problems in the core, and Progressive Era was an attempt to address these issues.

+>[!clock] 2/1
+> >[!question] #14 Describe the populist movement and populist party.
+> >The movement was driven by the economical struggles of the farmers, and it advocated for free coinage of silver and other economical/political reforms.